 2 52 Vict.
 No. 2 (1888).
-Now cited as the Anglican Church of Australia (Diocesan Trustees) Act 1888.
+Now known as the Anglican Church of Australia (Diocesan Trustees) Act 1888.

-3 Now cited as the Anglican Church of Australia Lands Act 1914.
-The short title of the Church of England Lands Act 1914 was amended by No. 121 of 1976 s.
-7.
+3 Now known as the Anglican Church of Australia Lands Act 1914.

 4 Under the Anglican Church of Australia Constitution Act 1960 s.
-5 a reference to “the Church of England in Western Australia” shall be construed as a reference to the Church of England in Australia so far as it is in the State.
-The name of the “Church of England” was changed to the “Anglican Church of Australia” by No. 121 of 1976 s.
+5 a reference to “the Church of England in Western Australia” shall be construed as a reference to the “Church of England in Australia so far as it is in the State”.
+The name of the “Church of England” was changed to the “Anglican Church of Australia” by the Anglican Church of Australia Act 1976 s.
 7. This reference to the former name has not been changed due to its context.

 5 Repealed by the Associations Incorporation Act 1987 s.
 47.

 6 Under the Anglican Church of Australia (Diocese of North West Australia) Act 1961 s.
-5(2) a reference to The Trustees of the Northern Diocese shall be read as a reference to The Trustees of the Diocese of North West Australia.
+5(2) a reference in any law of the State to The Trustees of the Northern Diocese shall be read as a reference to The Trustees of the Diocese of North West Australia.

 7 The name of this body is changed to “The Perth Diocesan Trustees” by s.
 11 of this Act.
-This reference has not been amended due to the context.
+This reference has not been changed due to its context.

-8 Formerly referred to the Church of England Lands Act 1914 the short title of which was changed to Anglican Church of Australia Lands Act 1914 by No. 121 of 1976 s.
-7. Reference changed under Reprints Act 1984 s.
+8 Formerly referred to the Church of England Lands Act 1914 the short title of which was changed to Anglican Church of Australia Lands Act 1914 by the Anglican Church of Australia Act 1976 s.
+7. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-9 Footnote no longer applicable.

-10 The short title of the Church of England Diocesan Trustees and Lands Act 1918 was amended to the Anglican Church of Australia Diocesan Trustees and Lands Act 1918 by No. 121 of 1976 s.
-7.
+9 Now known as the Anglican Church of Australia Diocesan Trustees and Lands Act 1918; short title changed (see note under s.
+1).

-11 The Anglican Church of Australia Act 1976 s.
+10 The Anglican Church of Australia Act 1976 s.
 5 was a savings provision that is of no further effect.

-12 Other relevant Acts are:

-Hale School Act 1876

-Perth Anglican Church of Australia Collegiate School Act 1885

-Anglican Church of Australia (Diocesan Trustees) Act 1888

-Anglican Church of Australia Lands Vesting Act 1892

-Anglican Church of Australia School Lands Act 1896

-Anglican Church of Australia Lands Act 1914

-Anglican Church of Australia (Diocese of North West Australia) Act 1961

-Anglican Church of Australia (Swanleigh land and endowments) Act 1979